-Run Windows Update using PowerShell
+Run Windows Update from PowerShell (Command-line)

 This will install the Windows Update module in PowerShell.